VAT between the UK and the US

 Certain services provided to non-businesses: Usually, the B2C transactions would have a place of supply where the supplier is located.
 However, services such as advertising, consultants, lawyers, accountants, and electronically supplied services will have a place of supply of the customer.

-You can see a full list of special rules to certain services on the UK Government website.
+You can see a full list of special rules for certain services on the UK Government website.

 Under the general rule, if your UK business is providing services to the US and the place of supply is the US, then this transaction will be outside the scope of VAT.
 You will not need to charge VAT and can mark this on box 6 of your VAT return.